 - Make sure your device has a camera, speakers, and microphone.

-- If you need special equipment, contact IT Customer Care for advice.
+- If you need special equipment, contact IT Service Desk for advice.

 - Check that your virtual meeting application can access audio and video on your device